 - Any special drive configurations such as RAID 0, 1, etc.

-Some of this information you can determine with system applications that show you details about your computer.
+- Some of this information you can determine with system applications that show you details about your computer.
 Still confused?
-Just bring the unit into Micro Center and we'll figure it out.
+Just bring the unit in to Micro Center and we'll help you figure it out.

-One helpful tool that you can download from www.belarc.com or download.cnet.com is Belarc Advisor.
+- Belarc Advisor is a free tool available for personal use.
+You can download it from Belarc's website.
 This tool will scan your Windows computer and report details on the OS, system memory, hard drives, and will also detect many different applications.
-For programs like Microsoft Office, Belarc Advisor can also report the product key that was used to install the program - all very good to know if you were to have a hard drive fail...
+For some programs, Belarc Advisor can even report the product key that was used to install the program - all very good information to know if you were to have a hard drive fail.
 Note: Belarc Advisor is free for personal use, but not permitted for business, educational or government systems; special corporate licensing is available.